Alvin Stardust

 Alvin Stardust: The Glam Rock Showman

-Alvin Stardust was a defining British glam rock star of the 1970s, known for his dramatic stage persona and string of chart hits.
-Hailing from London, he achieved major success with a run of Top 10 singles, including the number one smash "Jealous Mind," and maintained a vibrant career in entertainment for decades.
+Alvin Stardust was a major British glam rock star of the 1970s, known for his dramatic stage persona and string of chart hits.
+Hailing from London, England, he achieved significant commercial success with multiple top ten singles and a career that spanned several decades in the music industry.

 Early career